ShengXue97/youzu-flask/README.md

 # youzu-flask
-## Flask application to be hosted on Heroku, which runs a code to convert exam papers into text format.
+## Flask application to be hosted on http://ycampus.southeastasia.cloudapp.azure.com/, which converts exam pdfs into editable text.